Algorand-Developer-Retreat/abel/README.md

 **2) Enable & encourage new asset labeling providers**

+In the interest of decentralization, it would be good to enable multiple providers instead of just Pera.

 Establishing a straightforward distribution method for asset labeling should reduce the friction for other parties to start providing asset labeling services, either as a public good or for private usage.

-**3) Provide methods to perform bulk asset information lookups**
+**3) Bonus: provide methods to perform bulk asset information lookups**

 The secondary utility of this contract will be offering read-only calls that can be simulated to fetch multiple assets' information at once, for use in frontends like explorers, defi, etc.

-Using this method will allow fetching up to 128 assets' data at a time, resulting in significantly reduced overhead in networking/API requests etc.
+Using this method will allow fetching up to 128 assets' data at a time, resulting in significantly reduced overhead in networking/API requests etc for frontends and (web 2) backends.

-As an example, rendering a simple asset transfer transaction in a table row will require at minimum the asset decimals (in order to render the amount) and the unit name (in order to indicate the asset being transferred.)
-Currently, querying for these two pieces of information requires an asset lookup from algod or indexer.
+As an example, rendering a simple asset transfer transaction in a table row could require just the asset decimals (in order to render the amount) and the unit name (in order to indicate the asset being transferred.)
+Currently, querying for these two pieces of information requires an entire asset object lookup from algod or indexer, and for tens+ of assets in a page, this can add up.

 **4) Open source example**

 The general concept of this registry is generalizable to other use cases.
-Open sourcing this contract with a permissive licence would make it useful for other types of registry deployments, and for educational purposes.
+Open sourcing this contract with a permissive licence will make it useful for other types of registry deployments, and for educational purposes.

 ### Concepts